 You can cut loads of things, but it was primarily designed to cut fabric.
 So far I have cut quilting cotton, denim, faux leather (vinyl), felt & canvas.
 It can cut even more than that, those are just the materials I have experience cutting.

-3- How well does it cut fabric?
+3- How well does the Cricut Maker cut fabric?

 Very well.
 I was skeptical at first, but have been very impressed.
 I’ve had my machine for over 15 months and love using it to cut fabric.